Penang Food Guide – 40 Street Food To Try in 2023

 The similar fiery-red orangy-looking gravy is hot and heavily spiced, not for the faint-hearted.

-You can find the best Nasi Kandar restaurants around Little India along, Jalan Penang, Jalan Masjid Kapitan Keling, Lebuh Queen, and Lebuh Chulia.
+The best Nasi Kandar restaurants are located around Little India along Jalan Penang, Jalan Masjid Kapitan Keling, Lebuh Queen, and Lebuh Chulia.

 Recommended Stalls: